cuthbertLab/music21/buildDoc/rst/usersGuide_02_notes.rst

     except when it doesn't, which is never when you'd expect.

         *(The history
-        and theory behind `floats` will be explained to you at length by any computer scientist, usually when he or she is the only thing standing between you and the bar at a party.
-Really, we shouldn't be using them anymore, but for the fact that for our computers they're so much faster to work with than decimals.)*
+        and theory behind* `floats` *will be explained to you at length by any computer scientist, usually when he or she is the only thing standing between you and the bar at a party.
+Really, we shouldn't be using them anymore, except for the fact that for our computers they're so much faster to work with than decimals.)*

     The difference between the string `'5'` and